ge0mant1s/SOaC-Enterprise/README.md

 # SOaC-Enterprise: SecurityOperations-as-Code for Enterprise-Grade Threat Defense

-Welcome to SOaC-Enterprise, a comprehensive, modular, and scalable Security-as-Code (SOaC) framework designed to empower security teams with automated, programmable, and integrated defenses against advanced cyber threats.
+Welcome to SOaC-Enterprise, a comprehensive, modular, and scalable SecurityOperations-as-Code (SOaC) framework designed to empower security teams with automated, programmable, and integrated defenses against advanced cyber threats.
 This repository embodies a distributed intelligence architecture that unifies detection, response, reasoning, and enforcement across hybrid and multi-cloud environments.

 ---